 Some of the available prizes from the codes were digital versions of the TCG cards, which could be placed in your TCG Album on the site.
-Like stamps, they cannot be removed once they've been placed in the album; unlike stamps, they're not publicly linked on your userlookup.
+At one time, they could not be removed once they had been placed in the album, but it is now possible to do so by clicking on the card and selecting the "remove" option.
+These digital cards are not publicly linked on your userlookup.
 While you can view other's albums, it requires manually entering their username into the URL - here's Snarkie's if you'd like to try.

 Still waiting for these to come to me...

 Hubrid's Hero Heist